 If you have a Roth IRA, or if you're preparing to open one, it's important to review Roth IRA income limits.
 Federal law prohibits individuals who make more than the income limit from contributing fully to a Roth IRA.
 Knowing the current Roth IRA income limits can help you decide if a Roth IRA is right for you, or if you may need to explore other retirement savings options.
-One important note, however: It's important to check with your tax consultant before making a move to ensure that your particular situation makes a good fit.
+Be sure to check with a financial advisor before making big changes to your retirement accounts.